Balut (food): Religious prohibitions

 Eating balut is forbidden for some religious groups.
 Both Judaism and Islam have strict prohibitions on consuming food that is prepared in manners incompatible with religiously prescribed dietary laws.
 In Judaism, the embryo of a chick inside an egg of a bird, even a kosher bird, is forbidden for consumption.
 The Quran forbids consumption of meat if the animal has not been slaughtered properly, making the animal or animal-product "maytah".
-Because balut is an egg containing a partially developed embryo, this makes it "haram", or "forbidden".
+Because balut is an egg containing a partially developed embryo, this makes it "haram."

-Animal welfare
+Animal welfare concerns

 Information relating to whether boiling a partially developed embryo is ethically acceptable or not can be found in the legislation relating to the euthanasia and treatment of research animals.
 Bird embryos that have reached greater than 50% of their incubation have developed a neural tube sufficient for pain perception; therefore, they should be euthanized by similar methods used in avian neonates, such as anesthetic overdose, decapitation, or prolonged exposure to carbon dioxide.
 Similarly, in the UK, embryonic birds are "protected animals" once they have reached the last third of their incubation period.
 There are specified methods of humanely killing protected animals used in research, but boiling is not one of these.
 Depending on the species of duck, some eggs used for balut would be boiled within the last half or third of embryo development.
 Duck embryos are often taken off incubation in order to stunt the growth process; the embryos no longer develop and become readily available for purchasing.
 The RSPCA Australia recommends against boiling the duck embryo from the 18th day of incubation onwards due to the potential for suffering beyond that point, and notes that it is "an area that is yet to be further researched".

 Several groups wish to ban balut.
 A petition has been raised to get 5,000 signatures to have balut labeled "fertilized duck egg with embryo" and taken off the menu in the Maharlika restaurant, New York.
 As of 2014, the restaurant was selling balut for $5 each.
 As a response to this petition, Filipino New Yorkers have created a counterpetition, asking to leave the food item alone.

 Health

 The incubation temperatures and environment required for the proper development of balut during processing are ideal growth conditions for many bacteria, including Salmonella enteritidis.
-In addition, faecal pathogens can be deposited on the egg shell surface during laying.
+In addition, faecal pathogens can be deposited on the eggshell surface during laying.
 Balut is therefore labelled as a "Hazardous Food" in Canada.
 Warnings have been published to obtain balut only from safe, well-known producers.